nethask/qsh/README.md

 # QSH

-This library makes it possible to read QSH binary file format using Python.
+This library makes it easy to read QSH binary file format using Python.

 Project in a stage of active development and was tested only for binary files with gzip compression and one stream.